How will a Veterinary Criticalist help my pet?

 Is this level of care available elsewhere in the Syracuse area?

-No. Veterinary Medical Center of CNY is the only facility to offer intensive critical care services with a board certified veterinary criticalists and Emergency Critical Care specialized technicians in the greater Syracuse area.
+No. Veterinary Medical Center of CNY is the only facility to offer intensive critical care services with board certified veterinary criticalists and Emergency Critical Care specialized technicians in the greater Syracuse area.

 How do I know if my pet needs a Criticalist?